Flightradar24/fr24-3d-models/README.md

 ## 3D Models
 You can contribute missing 3d models by posting pull request with model (.blend, .obj,.dae or .gltf extension) and providing details about it and license info.

-GLTF extension is preferred, since not all .blend/.obj/.dae models correctly converts to [gltf format](https://github.com/KhronosGroup/glTF).
-To check conversion, please use [online converter from dae to gltf](https://cesiumjs.org/convertmodel.html).
+gltf extension is preferred, since not all .blend/.obj/.dae models correctly converts to [glTF format](https://github.com/KhronosGroup/glTF).
+To check conversion, please use [online converter from dae to glTF](https://cesiumjs.org/convertmodel.html).
 Also, you can use various [other converters](https://github.com/KhronosGroup/glTF#converters)

 ## Liveries
 We are currently looking for house liveries for most of aircrafts.
 All of [FGMEMBERS](https://github.com/FGMEMBERS) aircrafts  contains paintkits, which you can use as a template for a livery([example](https://github.com/FGMEMBERS/737-800/tree/master/Paintkit)).